logzio/node-toolbox/packages/logger/README.md

 ```

 ### sliceFields
+params
-@param list - array of paths to slice  (if field is object will stringify it before slice)
+list - array of paths to slice  (if field is object will stringify it before slice)
-@param size - size to slice .
+size - size to slice

 ```javascript
 import {Logger, formatters } from '@logzio-node-toolbox/logger';